 Mr. Kaernerk: Thank you, Mr. Speaker, for recognizing me again.
-I would like to direct my question to the Minister of Education and it is in regard to capital projects for new schools in the community of Sanirajak.
+Mr. Speaker, I would like to direct my question to the Minister of Education in regard to a capital project for a new school in the community of Sanirajak.

-As the minister is aware, in our fall and winter sittings I made member's statements regarding the much need capital project for a new school.
-For my first question: what is the current status of a new school project for the community of Sanirajak, and when will we see in the capital plans?
+As the minister is aware, in our fall and winter sittings, I made member's statements in regard to the much-needed capital project with a new school.
+With my first question, what is the current status of a new school project for the community of Sanirajak and when will we see it in the capital planning?
 Thank you, Mr. Speaker.